noyo-technologies/address-history-challenge/README.md

-# Address History Server
+# Address History API

-This server provides a set of endpoints that allows the user to perform CRUD operations on an `Address` model as well as to view historical versions of an address by looking at the events that have taken place on the Address.
+This API provides a set of endpoints that allows the user to perform CRUD operations on an `Address` model as well as to view historical versions of an address by looking at the events that have taken place on the Address.

 ## Running the Server